mateuszniechwiej/Unique-Shop/TESTING.md

 **Solution**

-Edited unknown characters and upload data to Postgres DB
+Edited unknown characters and uploaded data to Postgres DB

 3. Error when trying to add an item without the colour to the shopping cart MultiValueDictKeyError